 - GST and QST accounts (if your revenues exceed $30,000 annually).

-- Payroll deductions (if youโre hiring employees).
+- Payroll deductions (if you’re hiring employees).

 - Corporate income tax filings.